MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app.md

   "version": "14.0.0.0",
 ```

 Build and compile the extension package.
+To build the extension package, press Ctrl+Shift+B.

 > [!TIP]